baksoftware/gpt/13-orgsim/CURRENT_FUNCTIONALITY.md

   - When a person's `workRemainingTicks` for a unit reaches zero:
     1. The person is marked as free.
     2. The `WorkUnit`'s type is updated to its `nextType` as defined in the `workFlow`.
-    3. The simulation attempts to assign this transitioned `WorkUnit` to an available person of the `nextStep.targetDiscipline` (globally across all teams).
+    3. The simulation attempts to assign this transitioned `WorkUnit` to an available person of the `nextStep.nextDiscipline` (globally across all teams).
     4. The `workRemainingTicks` for the newly assigned person are set based on their discipline and the new work unit type (from `personWorkTicks` in config).
 - **Backlog Management**:
   - If a transitioned `WorkUnit` cannot be immediately assigned to a free person of the required discipline, it's placed into a suitable team's backlog (a team that has members of the target discipline).